ogobrecht/console/README.md

 *This is currently version 1.0-beta1.
 Feedback and help is welcome.*

+**A T T E N T I O N: As long as we are in beta state you should always run the uninstallation script (`@uninstall/drop_console_objects.sql`) before you install a new version.
+An existing context does not to be dropped.**

 ## Easy to Install

 - Works with or without a context.